sfc-gh-DShaw98/Snowpark_Hands-on_Lab/README.md

 - conda install -c https://repo.anaconda.com/pkgs/snowflake snowflake-snowpark-python pandas notebook scikit-learn cachetools
 - Update connection.json with your Snowflake account details and credentials

-**TIP:** We suggest installing Visual Studio Code (https://code.visualstudio.com/Suggest) on your computer.
+**TIP:** We suggest installing [Visual Studio Code](https://code.visualstudio.com/Suggest) on your computer.
 Check out the Visual Studio Code homepage for a link to the download page.
 Ensure the Python extension is installed.
 Search for and install the "Python" extension (from Microsoft) in the Extensions pane in VS Code.
 Also ensure Snowflake extension installed.
 Search for and install the "Snowflake" extension (from Snowflake) in the Extensions pane in VS Code.
-We also recommend installing GitHub Desktop on your computer (https://desktop.github.com/).
+We also recommend installing [GitHub Desktop](https://desktop.github.com/) on your computer.

 Log into Visual Studio Code as follows:
  - ROLE: snowpark_workshop_role